 This course is designed for the true novice rider who has little or no riding experience.
-It includes classroom and riding instruction on the basic riding skills and strategies necessary for an individual to begin to practice street riding.
-Courses are taught by Motor Vehicle Administration and Motorcycle Safety Foundation certified instructors.
+It includes at home, formal classroom, and riding instruction on the basic riding skills and strategies necessary for an individual to begin to practice street riding.
+Courses are taught by Motor Vehicle Administration and Motorcycle Safety Foundation certified Instructors/RiderCoaches.
 You should be able to ride a bicycle to participate in this course.